Dog Allergies and how to spot and treat them with our guide.

 Flea Allergy Dermatitis (FAD)

 Flea allergy dermatitis, FAD, is an eczematous itchy skin disease that develops an allergic reaction to flea saliva injected during flea feeding.
-The flea saliva of a one or two fleas is enough to make your dog experience itchiness and become uncomfortable for weeks.
+The flea saliva of one or two fleas is enough to make your dog experience itchiness and become uncomfortable for weeks.
 This FAD will lead to the following symptoms:

 - Pus-filled bumps